VendorPC/NARCTool/README.md

 A bug causing NARCTool GUI to continue running in the background when closing with the X button has been fixed

-An .exe version of NARCTool GUI 0.4 has been compiled for Windows users

-## Below are previous update notes

-### NARCTool GUI 0.3
+# NARCTool 0.3

-Credits to FrankieD for making the GUI and custom scripts.
-Credits to Vendor for dumping the source code.
+### Credits to FrankieD for creating the GUI and custom scripts

-A GUI has been created in favor of multiple scripts.
+A GUI has been created in favor of multiple scripts

 If you wish to continue using individual scripts please use version 0.2-p

+# NARCTool 0.2-p

-### NARCTool 0.2-p - modified by FrankieD, Vendor, and Zekromaegis
+### Modified by FrankieD, Vendor, and Zekromaegis

 Simplified scripts were created for quicker use